 ADHD folk may direct their boundless energy into work, or channel their impulsivity into spontaneity.
 In social situations, they may be “the life of the party” or challenge the status quo.
 Because they are impatient, ADHD people may not be well-suited to desk jobs, but might find journalism or photography appealing, or alternatively gravitate towards other professions which require frequent travel.
 Despite the fact that ADHD can lead to a jail cell, the condition has also provided an advantage for notable entrepreneurs, innovators, entertainers, athletes and inventors.
 Again, though it’s problematic to diagnose figures from afar, some claim that Henry Ford, Ted Turner, Jim Carrey, Will Smith, Richard Branson, Pablo Picasso and Michael Phelps are, or were, ADHD.
 Additionally, it’s possible that both John F. Kennedy and Teddy Roosevelt were also ADHD, and, as such, provide a more positive counterpoint to Trump.

-Recent research, in fact, suggests that our nomadic ancestors had ADHD characteristics, which would have made them sensitive to approaching predators.
+Recent research, in fact, suggests that our nomadic ancestors displayed ADHD characteristics, which would have made them sensitive to approaching predators.
 Such clues have given rise to the so-called “hunter vs. farmer hypothesis,” which posits that modern-day ADHD individuals are literally the descendants of hunters.
-Perhaps, ADHD provides an advantage in the event that people are forced to explore new lands and opportunities, or pursue a nomadic lifestyle, but the same traits might not be so beneficial once society settles down.
-The fact that ADHD is more prevalent in men lends credence to such theories, since it is probable that in hunter-gatherer societies, it was men who hunted and women who foraged.
+Perhaps, ADHD provides an advantage in case people are forced to explore new lands and opportunities, or pursue a nomadic lifestyle, but the same traits might not be so beneficial once society settles down.
+The fact that ADHD is more prevalent in men lends credence to such theories, since it is likely that within hunter-gatherer societies, it was men who hunted and women who foraged.

 “As hunters,” notes the New York Times, “we had to adapt to an ever-changing environment where the dangers were as unpredictable as our next meal.
 In such a context, having a rapidly shifting but intense attention span and a taste for novelty would have proved highly advantageous in locating and securing rewards — like a mate and a nice chunk of mastodon.
 In short, having the profile of what we now call A.D.H.D. would have made you a Paleolithic success story.”
 Moreover, having ADHD children in the community might have been advantageous for the entire group, since the youngsters would have been prone to risky behavior like sticking their hands in the fire, eating poisonous berries or falling out of trees.
 Though certainly hazardous, such activities would have provided useful lessons for the majority, and eventually, through trial and error, ADHD kids would have come across useful and valuable insights.